This page has been put together to hold all the information pertaining to the ATR discrimination action.

 Initially, we put out a questionnaire to assess the data pertaining to ATRs not being hired permanently.
 The data, from the 60+ ATRs who filled out the form, showed that the average age was over 50 and the average years experience was over 20.
 This is very telling as the NYCDOE has been hiring approximately 5,000 new teachers every year, and that excessing is supposed to be in reverse seniority.

 To try to obtain a meaningful remedy, in the most cost-effective manner, our firm plans to file a New York State Division of Human Rights (SDHR) complaint on behalf of each member who is interested and joins the group on the same terms.
 The SDHR complaints will be filed together as a group and we are hoping such a group filing, with this many people, will cause the UFT and DOE to take notice and move towards a meaningful remedy for the group, and the schools who would benefit from your vast experience.
-Depending on the SDHR, UFT, and DOE's reaction to the filing of the group charge, we will decide at that point whether there is a viable class action to file in federal court.
+Depending on the SDHR, UFT, and DOE's reaction to the filing of the group charge, we will decide at that point whether there is a viable action to file in federal court.
 An ATR filing alone stands less of a chance to win, but thus far, over 60 ATRs have shown interest.

 At a minimum, the work involved on our part would be to:

 To manage this work, and compensate for the time, we are asking just $250 per member who wants their name and story in this action.
-No separate consultation fee will be necessary unless an ATR has issues they want addressed outside this group discrimination complaint.
+No separate consultation fee will be necessary unless an ATR has issues they want to be addressed outside this group discrimination complaint.
 Payment can be paid by credit card, certified check, or money order.
 Payment options will appear after you click "SUBMIT" on the form at the bottom of this page.

 Keep in mind that if the SDHR finds probable cause that there is discrimination, they can hold a public hearing and award damages to those who filed a complaint.